SharedType/sharedtype/README.md

 And more.

 ## Features
-* Java8 full support.
+* Java8 support.
 No hassles.
 * Client source dependency is only `@SharedType`.
 Nothing gets into bytecode/runtime.
 * SharedType AP jars <100KB, only 2 small dependencies: jsr305 annotations and mustache.
 Download less.
 * Parsing takes milliseconds with `-proc:only`.
 Implemented with performance in head.